quchen/articles/fbut.md

   debug them.
 - Even if correct, the lack of readability makes them unmaintainable.
 - Regex can split and transform text, but you'll always get out text again.
   This makes Regex more like a lexer, not a parser.
-You'l still have to convert your Regex chunks into actual data afterwards.
+You'll still have to convert your Regex chunks into actual data afterwards.

 Want an example?
 Here's a regex to check US phone numbers in Python